 What about weighted products?

 An occupational therapy assessment is the best way to find out which strategies are most appropriate for each child.
 You need to make sure the therapist you see has completed additional training in sensory integration or sensory processing.
-We also cover this in more detail in our introductory course – Sensory Processing: What’s the Fuss.
+We also cover this information in more detail in our introductory course – Sensory Processing: What’s the Fuss.

 - Ayres, A.J.
 (1972).
 Sensory Integration and Learning Disorders.